Home to more than 400 students, Howick/Williams is a popular living environment for returning students and freshmen.

 Noyer Centre dining unit is located on the main level of the complex, while nearby are Micro Café and Woodworth Commons.

-Howick/Williams is home to men studying in the Nursing Living-Learning Community through the School of Nursing and men and women studying in the Design Living-Learning Community through Family and Consumer Science.
+Howick/Williams is home to men studying in the Nursing Living-Learning Community through the School of Nursing.

 Howick/Williams was named for two men who were involved with Ball State during its early history.